About Security Screening

-The hiring manager will get results indicating "no risk" (a job offer can be made) or "risk to employment" (job offer cannot be made).
+The hiring manager will get results indicating "no risk" (a job offer can be made) or "risk to employment" (job offer can't be made).
 No information about the record will be provided to protect the applicant's personal information.

-The hiring manager will provide a letter to the applicant informing them that
+The hiring manager will provide a letter to the applicant informing them that:

-- They have the option to request a review of the decision by the deputy minister.
-This option must be requested within seven days after receiving the notification
+- They have the option to request a review of the decision by the Deputy Minister.
+This option must be requested within seven days after receiving the notification.

 If someone applies for a position with the BC Public Service and doesn't get the job based on the result of a security screening check, who should he or she contact?

-If an applicant believes he or she may have been wrongfully denied a position based on the results of a criminal record check, that person can request (in writing) a review of the decision to the deputy minister or other senior official of the ministry or organization within seven days of being notified of the decision to not appoint.
+If an applicant believes he or she may have been wrongfully denied a position based on the results of a criminal record check, that person can request (in writing) a review of the decision to the Deputy Minister or other senior official of the ministry or organization within seven days of being notified of the decision to not appoint.

 What positions require rechecks every five years?

-Positions requiring enhanced security screening or a Criminal Records Review Act Check require a recheck every five years.
+Positions requiring enhanced security screening or a Criminal Records Review Act check require a recheck every five years.